docpad-archive/documentation/community/roadmap.html.md

 	- QuickStart
 		1. Selecting your skeleton
 		2. Selecting your plugins
-		3. Configuring docpad and plugins
+		3. Configuring DocPad and plugins
 	- Administration
 		- Enable/Disable Plugins
 		- Configure Plugins and Core